 Storing Bourbon BBQ Sauce

-We would love to hear from you.
-Leave a comment below to let us know if you tried this recipe.
+Have you tried this BBQ sauce?
+We would love to hear about how you used this sauce.
+Leave a comment below to let us know.

 Bourbon BBQ Sauce